 Mammoth Crowd Gathers for Final Papal Mass

 Tens of thousands of people camped overnight near the park to stake out a prime spot for the Mass.
-They were perched atop cars and climbed trees for a view of the pope.
+People were perched in trees and atop vehicles in hopes of catching a glimpse of the pontiff.

 ``Even though we won’t see him, we can feel his presence,″ she said.